Azure/azure-sdk-for-js/sdk/mediaservices/media-analytics-edge/README.md

 ### CloudToDeviceMethod

 The `CloudToDeviceMethod` is part of the [azure-iot-hub SDk][iot-hub-sdk].
 This method allows you to communicate one way notifications to a device in your IoT hub.
 In our case, we want to communicate various graph methods such as `MediaGraphTopologySetRequest` and `MediaGraphTopologyGetRequest`.
-To use `CloudToDeviceMethod` you need to pass in two parameters: `method_name` and `payload`.
+To use `CloudToDeviceMethod` you need to pass in two parameters: `MethodName` and `payload`.

-The first parameter, `method_name`, is the name of the media graph request you are sending.
-Make sure to use each method's predefined `method_name` property.
-For example, `MediaGraphTopologySetRequest.method_name`.
+The first parameter, `MethodName`, is the name of the media graph request you are sending.
+Make sure to use each method's predefined `MethodName` property.
+For example, `MediaGraphTopologySetRequest.MethodName`.

 The second parameter, `payload`, sends the entire serialization of the media graph request.
 For example, `MediaGraphTopologySetRequest.serialize()`